 Amazon doesn't really need much of an elevator pitch for most people.
 The company has a dominant lead in the U.S. e-commerce market with about $600 billion in gross merchandise sales last year, and its Amazon Web Services cloud platform is also a market leader.

 However, more growth potential exists than you might think.
 We're a long way from maximizing e-commerce adoption; it still accounts for less than 15% of all U.S. retail sales.
 The cloud industry is relatively young as well.
 Amazon also has a ton of potential in other areas such as healthcare, grocery stores, neighborhood markets, and more.

 Quite simply, this is when interest earns interest.
 How do you get it working for your portfolio?

 Final takeaways for using this stock list

 If you're starting on your investing journey (or if you want a sanity check), please read through our how to invest in stocks guide.
-It walks through all the basics, from how to get started to how to determine your personal investing strategy to how much of your money to invest in stocks.
+It goes through all the basics, from how to get started to how to determine your personal investing strategy, to how much of your money to invest in stocks.

 Although I'm bullish on each of these stocks and think they are good stocks to buy right now, they might not be the best choices for investors who don't yet have established and diversified portfolios.
 If you're just getting started, you'll also want to see the 15 best stocks for beginners.
 To be sure, I think the 10 stocks discussed here are some of the best long-term stock investments you can buy now.
 But it's wise to start with the stocks that speak to you, and feel free to ignore the ones that don't.